CERTCC/CERT-Guide-to-CVD/docs/howto/variation/response_pacing.md

 single right answer to this dilemma.
 The best you can do is keep the communication channels open and try to reduce the amount of surprise among participants.
-Planning for contingencies can be a useful exercise too---the focus of such a contingency should be how to respond if information about the vulnerability got out before you were ready for it.
+Planning for contingencies can be a useful exercise too&mdash;the focus of such a contingency should be how to respond if information about the vulnerability got out before you were ready for it.